Ultraman82/Aspire-E5-576-56XA_hackintosh/README.md

 2. when connect hdmi at only first time, internal display is black screen.
 3. when internal display black, if lid closed and open work dual display.
 4. Touch Pad, Keyboard
-5. partially work USB - 480MB (not test USB C Type)
-6. audio ALC255, Intel hdmi output work - AppleAlc.kext
+5. audio ALC255, Intel hdmi output work - AppleAlc.kext
-7. Internal Display Backlight control. can not control function key.
+6. Internal Display Backlight control. can not control function key.
-8. Bluetooth does work. but later replace to BCM94352z.
+7. Bluetooth does work. but later replace to BCM94352z.
-9. SSD Trim Enable.
+8. SSD Trim Enable.

 # todo
-1. SSDT fix
+1. SSDT / DSDT fix (working...)
 2. when connect hdmi at only first time, internal display is black screen issue.
 3. replace wifi/bluetooth card to bcm94352z
-4. USB 3.0 nd 3.1